ELowry/EL-Gallery/README.md

 Changelog
 ---------

+## Version 1.2.5
+* Simpler admin interface.
+* More Font Awsome loading icon.
+* Various color corrections.

 ### Version 1.2.4
 * Navigation buttons display only if loaded.
 * Shortcode "ratio" has been added to modify the image's hight limitation ratio.

-### Version 1.2.4
-* Navigation buttons display only if loaded.

 ### Version 1.2.3
 * Added a play/pause button.